silverstripe/silverstripe-s3/README.md

 `https://cdn.example.com/assets/Uploads/file.jpg`

-You can override the default `/assets/` path by redeclaring the PublicCDNAdapter constructor, with the paramater for the `cdnAssetPath` set to a string of your folder name:
+You can override the default `/assets/` path by redeclaring the PublicCDNAdapter constructor, with the paramater for the `cdnAssetsDir` set to a string of your folder name:

 ```yml
 ---